taylorzr/kitty-meow/README.md

 * if the project is a local dir, meow creates a new tab
 * if the project is github, meow clones to the first --dir, and creates a new tab

+## Caching

+Just like the load_project mapping, you can specify multiple users and orgs in your cache mapping.
+You might want these to be different than users and orgs in your load_project mapping, because an org might have lots of repos, but your user just a few.

-Call your cache mapping, e.g. ctrl-shift-g to refresh the github cache.
-This cache is never refreshed automatically, you must call it to update.
+Any uncached users/orgs repos will be loaded from github on every call to load_projects.
+And the cache never expires, you must call cache_all_repos to refresh it.

 ## TODO